Mkkawser/CaseStudy/README.md

 -  Be carefull about path
--  if file name is not pos script not work
+-  if file name has't word 'pos', script will not work